'Female Obama' Kamala Harris Wants Americans to Pay Other Peoples' Rent

 The ‘female Obama’, Kamala Harris hit the freebie jackpot with her latest idea.
-She says it’s absurd that so many Americans spend 30 percent so she wants those of us who don’t to subsidize them.
+She says it’s absurd that so many Americans spend 30 percent on rent so she wants those of us who own homes or pay less to subsidize them.

-With that line of reasoning, 80 percent of the country will pay their rent and other peoples’ rents.
+With that line of reasoning, 80 percent of the country will pay their rent and get to pay other peoples’ rents too.

 The California leftist wants to subsidize the rent of Americans who live in apartments, condos or townhouses they cannot afford.

-Since the government doesn’t have any money, it’s our money.
+Since the government doesn’t have any money, it’s our money she plans to spend.

 RENT RELIEF ACT